 The 12 Phases™ Perspective on Damasio

-Antonio Damasio is my go-to, as far as understanding the whole person is concerned.
+Leading neuroscientist Antonio Damasio is my go-to, as far as understanding the whole person is concerned.

-Against the background of research papers, Damasio’s books are refreshing and eloquent,
+Against the background of research papers, Damasio’s books are refreshing and eloquent, simultaneously straightforward and complex.

-in the paths of neurons, the nervous system, the body, the brain, and the mind.
+I use the writings of Antonio Damasio because he describes the complete conscious human being in the paths of neurons, the nervous system, the body, the brain, and the mind.

 Damasio also indicates that creativity is a response to the biological compulsion to maintain homeostasis.
+Homeostasis is the organism’s compulsion to fix problems.

 In other words, humanity progresses because of homeostasis: we solve the problems of discomfort and destructions of all kinds in our lives.